The marine Diesel engine

 4-5 expansion (power), 5-6 exhaust

 At 10 degrees before TDC injection of atomized fuel begins, it burns, ignited by the high temperature from to the air being compressed.
 Injection stops around about 35 degrees after TDC, depending on the engineís load.
 The fuel continues to burn and expands which increase the cylinder temperature and pressure.
-Around 35 degrees after TDC injection stops, and shortly after maximum pressure is reached within the cylinder, this stage is commonly called Pmax.
+Shortly after injection stops, maximum pressure is reached within the cylinder, this stage is commonly called Pmax.
 Pmax is anywhere between 180 bars to 195 bars (~2500 - 2800 psi); this is why Diesel engine construction is so robust, it is to withstand this pressure.

 The pressure force acts upon the area of the piston crown, pushing it down.
 This downward force is transmitted to the crankshaft by the connecting rod, transforming it into a rotational force.
 At 35 degrees before BDC, the exhaust valve opens allowing the hot exhaust to escape, it's temperature is about 600 degrees Celsius.
 After BDC, the upward motion of the piston pushes the exhaust out of the cylinder through the exhaust valve.
 The air intake valve, 15 degrees before TDC, opens and overlaps the exhaust valve, this is to scavenge the cylinder of combustion products.
 Slightly after TDC, 10 degrees, the exhaust valve closes while the intake valve remains open to admit a fresh charge of air for compression.
 This completes one cycle of a four stroke engine.